Tomentos/JTT_Tutorials/Networking_103/Networking_103.md

 Broadcast Address Binary: 11000000.10101000.000|11111.11111111
 ```

 In this case the Broadcast Address translates back to *192.168.31.255*.
-This is the higest possible IP Address in that Network.
+This is the highest possible IP Address in that Network.
 It is also the second IP-Address that we subtract from the Hosts calculation.

 ---